alex-vv/clj/README.md

 # clj

-LiveJournal archive tool in Clojure
+LiveJournal archive tool written in Clojure.
-(Currently in development mode)
+Saves all journal entries and comments in XML format.

 ## Usage